A Little Optimism, A Lot Of Pessimism: The 2019 Outlook For Humanitarian Crises

 In 2017, health care workers were the victims of more than 700 targeted attacks, including attacks on health facilities and transportation.
 In response, some humanitarian agencies scaled down operations, leaving many people without access to health services.

-"Yes, humanitarian aid workers accept a higher level of risk than many other professions, but at a certain point they have to consider where to draw the line in order to protect not only themselves but also beneficiaries if, for example, health-care facilities are being attacked," says Anders.
+"Yes, humanitarian aid workers accept a higher level of risk than many other professions, but at a certain point they have to consider where to draw the line in order to protect not only themselves, but also beneficiaries if, for example, health care facilities are being attacked," says Anders.

 Water is causing conflict.